 Cord Blood and Tissue Banking

 SDBB is a primary cord blood provider.
-We collaborate with San Diego and Southern California hospitals to collect umbilical cord blood after the birth of a healthy full-term baby.
+We collaborate with San Diego and Southern California hospitals to collect and store umbilical cord blood after the birth of a healthy full-term baby.

 SDBB is pioneering an umbilical cord tissue bank — a breakthrough for the aging population.
 In collaboration with academic, biopharmaceutical and clinical research and development organizations, the establishment of San Diego Blood Bank’s cord tissue bank will enable research and development of new cell therapies in regenerative medicine for age-related disorders.